 Patient engagement model

-November 2016: Cannock Chase CCG, Stafford and Surrounds CCG and South East Staffordshire and Seisdon Peninsula CCG are working together to review their models for engaging with patients and the public.
+November 2016 - June 2017: Cannock Chase CCG, Stafford and Surrounds CCG and South East Staffordshire and Seisdon Peninsula CCG are working together to review their models for engaging with patients and the public.
 Around 30-40 representatives from Patient Participation Groups (PPGs), Patient Councils and Community and Voluntary organisations attended a workshop on 2 November in Hednesford.
 The group focused on strengths and weaknesses of current models before suggesting various ideas for improvement and simplification of the system.
-A smaller working group is now taking this forward in the New Year.
+A smaller working group took these actions further.
+Following another workshop in February 2017 and April 2017, a new model of face to face engagement was formed and launched on 5 July.

 Equality and Diversity Public Grading Event